Meet My Students

 Karen Fox, BM Program

-Karen Fox is a sophomore at the University of Iowa studying piano performance and pre-medicine.
+Karen Fox is a junior at the University of Iowa studying piano performance and pre-medicine.
 She currently studies piano with Dr. Ksenia Nosikova.
-In July 2017, Karen attended and performed in the Semper Music International Festival in Vols am Schlern, Italy, in 2017 and 2018.
+Karen attended and performed in the Semper Music International Festival in Vols am Schlern, Italy, in 2017 and 2018.
 In August 2018, she also attended the Wiener MusikSeminar in Vienna, Austria.
 Karen received superior ratings in the Iowa Music Teacher Association (IMTA) state auditions in 2014, 2015, and 2016, and qualified for the IMTA theory honor roll in 2014 and 2015.
 She also received an honorable mention in the Genevieve Truran piano competition in 2014.
-She graduated from Dakota Valley high school in South Dakota in May 2016.
-Throughout high school, she accompanied the choir and was involved in South Dakota Senior Honor Choir and South Dakota All-State Choir.
-Before coming to the University of Iowa, Karen studied piano with Michele Grossman and organ with Jane Sibley in Sioux City, Iowa.

 Chun-Ya Pien, BM Program

-- Chun-Ya Pien, originally from Taiwan, is a junior in piano performance at The University of Iowa studying with Dr. Ksenia Nosikova.
+Chun-Ya Pien, originally from Taiwan, is a senior in piano performance at The University of Iowa studying with Dr. Ksenia Nosikova.
 She started taking piano lessons at the age of five.
 Since then, she has participated in several competitions and performed in Taiwan, the U.S, and Europe.
 She has twice received the Iowa Center for the Arts Scholarship (2017-2018, 2018-2019) and Ogilvie Stark Scholarship at Iowa.
-In 2014, she attended the Atlantic Music Festival where she had masterclasses with pianists Bruce Brubaker, Natalya Antonova, Sean Duggan, Gabrieli Chodos, and was the finalist in the AMF Piano Concerto Competition.
-In 2017, she attended the Semper Music International Festival in Vols am Schlern, Italy, and was awarded Honorable Mention of the 15th Semper Music International Competition.
+In 2014, she attended the Atlantic Music Festival where she had masterclasses with pianists Bruce Brubaker, Natalya Antonova, Sean Duggan, Gabrieli Chodos, and was one of the finalist in the AMF Piano Concerto Competition.
+In 2017, she participated in the Semper Music International Festival in Völs am Schlern, Italy, and was awarded Honorable Mention of the 15th Semper Music International Competition.
 In 2018, she returned to the Semper Music International Festival and also attended MusikSeminar in Vienna.
 She received an Honorable Mention at the 2017 MTNA Iowa Young Artist Competition.
 She is a member of the Pi Kappa Lambda music honor society.

 Dr. Ksenia Nosikova